Post-reduction inference for confidence sets of models: Introduction

-Suppose that a regression model in $p$ variables is correctly specified but over-conditioned, in the sense that the vector of regression coefficients contains many zero entries, whose positions are unknown.
+Suppose that a regression model in $p$ variables is correctly specified but over-conditioned, in the sense that the vector of regression coefficients contains many zero entries, the positions of the non-zeros being unknown.
 In the remainder of the paper, we therefore equate the specification of a model with a set of variable indices and write $\mathcal{E}^*\subset [p]$ for the sparse model in $s^*<p$ variables that generated the data.
-When $p$ is not so large as to make the procedure practically infeasible or theoretically unsound, a simple way of constructing confidence sets of models is via a likelihood-ratio test of every low-dimensional subset of variables $\mathcal{E}_m\subset [p]:=\{1,\ldots,p\}$ against the encompassing model $[p]$.
+When $p$ is not so large as to make the procedure practically infeasible or theoretically unsound, a simple way of constructing a confidence set of models is via a likelihood-ratio test of every low-dimensional subset of variables $\mathcal{E}_m\subset [p]:=\{1,\ldots,p\}$ against the encompassing model $[p]$.
 All models $\mathcal{E}_m$, $m=1,\ldots,2^p$ not rejected at level $\alpha$ comprise the confidence set of models $\mathcal{M}$, and this, by standard arguments, contains $\mathcal{E}^*$ with asymptotic probability $1-\alpha$ in hypothetical repeated use.
 It is sensible in practice to restrict attention only to those models of reasonable size, substantially reducing the number of assessments to be made.

 For the genomics applications we have in mind, $p$ is typically of the order of several thousand, while the number $n$ of individuals is usually in the hundreds or even dozens.
 The above construction of $\mathcal{M}$ is therefore infeasible without preliminary reduction from $[p]$ to an encompassing model, $\hat{\mathcal{E}}$ say, of more manageable size.
 The circumflex emphasises that $\hat{\mathcal{E}}$ is constructed from the data; it is not intended as an estimator of $\mathcal{E}^*$, a much smaller subset.
-Any reasonable variable screening procedure can be used for the construction of $\hat{\mathcal{E}}$; see Lewis and Battey (2025) for a theoretical discussion of the implications of that choice.
+Any reasonable variable screening procedure can be used for the construction of $\hat{\mathcal{E}}$; see Lewis and Battey (2025) for a theoretical discussion of the implications of that choice when the ultimate objective is the construction of $\mathcal{M}$.